kuma35/thinking-forth-jp/sphinx/chapter2.rst

 -  more fun

-One of the most compelling advocates of simplicity is :
+One of the most compelling advocates of simplicity is Moore:

 You need a feeling for the size of the problem.
 How much code should it take to implement the thing?
 One block?
 Three?
 I think this is a very